-During this PhD, you will be one of the very first people to study the genome-wide epigenetics of Parkinson’s disease.
-You will determine the first-ever DNA methylation profile in distinct brain cell types of individuals with Parkinson’s.
-This will involve combining the exciting areas of epigenetics, genetics and bioinformatics.
-This work will lead to improved mechanistic understanding and suggest novel drug targets to treat this devastating condition.
+During this PhD, you will be one of the very first people to study the epigenetics of Huntington’s disease.
+You will determine the first-ever comprehensive brain microRNA profile and then evaluate the most promising microRNAs in cell models.
+This project will combine the exciting areas of epigenetics, bioinformatics and molecular biology.
+It will lead to improved mechanistic understanding and suggest novel drug targets to treat this devastating condition.

 Lead Supervisor: Dr Anna Migdalska-Richards